thephpleague/csv/docs/9.0/converter/html.md

 public HTMLConverter::td(string $fieldname_attribute_name): self
 ~~~

 This method sets the optional attribute name for the field name on the HTML `td` tag.

-If none is use or an empty string is given, the field name information won't be exported to the HTML table;
+<p class="message-info">If none is use or an empty string is given, the field name information won't be exported to the HTML table.</p>

 ## Conversion